arindal1/textual-movie-matcher/README.md

 ## Contact

-For any questions or suggestions, feel free to reach out to us:
+For any questions or suggestions, feel free to reach out to me:

 - GitHub: [arindal1](https://github.com/arindal1)
 - LinkedIn: [arindalchar](https://www.linkedin.com/in/arindalchar/)

 **Note:** This is a personal project created for educational and demonstrative purposes.
 I made this project just for fun and learn more about Machine Learning in the process, and also record my progress in this field.